Diseases & Conditions : High-Risk Newborn

 Be sure to read the instruction manual for the breast pump and collection kit you are using.
-(Both items should be manufactured by the same company.)

 Certain pump collection kit parts must be cleaned and sterilized, according to the instruction manual.
 Most recommend thorough cleaning of these parts after each use and sterilizing parts at least once in 24 hours.

 The collection bottles or containers that attach to the pump and are used to collect and store your milk should be sterile (boiled or steamed).
 (The NICU may be able to supply the milk collection containers.)

 You may have to try different techniques and settings on the breast pump before you find ones that work best for you.
 The following are some general tips:

 You can moisten the rim of the breast flange before pumping if you want to create a better seal on the breast.

 Some mothers prefer to center the breast flanges on the nipple and areola first and then turn the pump on; others turn the pump on first and then place the flanges over the breasts.

 Start the pump at the low/minimal suction setting and gradually move the setting to increase the level of suction.
 The level usually is set as high as comfort allows.
 Decrease the suction if it causes discomfort.